 - Poor skin and coat quality

-As your cat or dog ages, you should have them seen by your veterinarian more frequently to monitor their health and catch any diseases or other medical issues that may arise.
+As your cat or dog ages, you should have them seen by the veterinarian more frequently to monitor their health and catch any diseases or other medical issues that may arise.
 Senior pets are more prone to kidney or liver disease, thyroid issues, arthritis, gastrointestinal upset, cognitive dysfunction, cancers, and more.
-By having your senior pet examined by a vet twice a year, you have a much better chance of finding, managing, or treating problems before they progress too far.
+If you have your senior pet examined by a vet twice a year, there is a much better chance of finding, managing, or treating problems before they progress too far.

 Mobility & Comfort

-Arthritis and joint pain are common in aging animals, especially dogs.
-This can cause decreased mobility and pain that may lead to behavioral changes.
-Managing your pet’s discomfort and supporting their joints is imperative throughout their senior years.
+Arthritis and joint pain are common in aging pets, especially senior dogs.
+These conditions can cause decreased mobility and pain that may lead to behavioral changes.
+Managing your pet’s discomfort and supporting their joints is important throughout their senior years and essential to proper senior pet care.
 Investing in a quality orthopedic pet bed will help your cat or dog by offering support as they lie down, as these beds are designed to cradle your pet’s body so they aren’t sinking to the floor.
 To protect your pet’s joints and avoid injury, limit them jumping on and off furniture by using pet stairs or ramps.
 These are also helpful for getting larger senior dogs into your car.
-If your pet is showing signs of pain, consult with your veterinarian on ways to relieve their discomfort with all-natural supplements, like Stella’s Solutions: Hip & Joint Boost, or pain medications..
+If your pet is showing signs of pain, consult with a veterinarian on ways to relieve their discomfort with all-natural supplements, like Stella’s Solutions: Hip & Joint Boost, or pain medications.

 Growing older is a gift and all senior pets should be cherished and given the best quality of life possible.
-Stella & Chewy’s offers complete and balanced diets formulated for All Life Stages that can help your older cat or dog thrive.
-Contact us at email@example.com or 888-477-8977 with any questions – we’d love to speak with you!
+Stella & Chewy’s offers complete and balanced diets formulated for All Life Stages that can help your older cat or dog thrive and a perfect for adding into your current senior pet care plan.
+Contact us at firstname.lastname@example.org or 888-477-8977 with any questions – we’d love to speak with you!